-Opening a Fortify Software Security Center Application Version open an application version.
+Opening a Fortify Software Security Center Application Version

-Because the Eclipse Remediation Plugin is designed to work with Micro Focus Fortify Software Security Center, the first thing you must do after installing it is connect to Fortify Software Security Center and
+Because the Eclipse Remediation Plugin is designed to work with Micro Focus Fortify Software Security Center, the first thing you must do after installing it is connect to Fortify Software Security Center and open an application version.
+To use HTTPS to communicate with Fortify Software Security Center, you must import a self- or locally-signed certificate into the Java Runtime certificate store.